Isa2008/mini-react-shop/README.md

 In folder "src" create a new folder called "reducers" \
 In folder "reducers" create a new file called "index.js" \
-In folder "reducers" create a new file called "basketReducer.js" In "basketReducer.js" create the initialState for the basket: \
+In folder "reducers" create a new file called "basketReducer.js" In "basketReducer.js" create the initialState for the basket. \
-You need to import the created basketReducer in "index.js" in folder "reducers":
+You need to import the created basketReducer in "index.js" in folder "reducers".

 ### REDUX 4
-Creating a new folder inside of "src" called "actions" \
+Creating a new folder inside of "src" called "actions". \
 Inside folder "actions" create a file called "types.js" and a file called "addAction.js"

 ### REDUX 5